godisren/edd-spring-modulith-event/slide/edd-slide.md

 ### What is EDA

-<span class="highlight">Event-driven architecture (EDA)</span> is a microservice architectural pattern that utilizes asynchronous communication triggered by <span class="highlight">events</span> rather than conventional request-response patterns.
+> “ <span class="highlight">Event-driven architecture (EDA)</span> is a microservice architectural pattern that utilizes asynchronous communication triggered by <span class="highlight">events</span>.
 EDA enhances <span class="highlight">scalability, responsiveness, and real-time processing</span>, making it ideal for modern, dynamic applications <span class="highlight">across diverse domains</span>.

 --

 ### What is Event

-An event in EDA refers to a <span class="highlight">significant occurrence or action within a system</span>, typically triggering responses or processes.
+> “ An event in EDA refers to a <span class="highlight">significant occurrence or action within a system</span>, typically triggering responses or processes.

 --